Skip to content

 • commercial, business and agricultural although again this list of examples is not exhaustive

-Major developments refer to any type of development which meet the thresholds specified in The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009).
+National and major developments refer to any type of development which meet the thresholds specified in The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009).
+Further guidance is provided in Scottish Panning Series Circular 5 2009: Hierarchy of Developments

 Timescales for a reply

-We will acknowledge your enquiry and provide contact details for the case officer.
+We will acknowledge your enquiry and provide contact details for the case officer within 10 days of receipt.

 Some cases may be more complex and take longer to consider.
 If this happens, the case officer will contact you and explain why it is not possible to respond within the stated timescales and in doing so, will advise you of the amended timescales for a response.